Crghilardi/ForestBiometrics.jl/docs/index.md

 In forest inventories, measuring heights on all trees may not be possible so formulas are used to fill in missing data.

-# `@HeightDub(model,coefficients,dataframe,species,diameter)`
+# Types

-where `model` is an equation form stored as an anonymous function
+ForestBiometrics creates a type `HeightDiameter` that holds an equation form and its parameters.

+    struct HeightDiameter <: Function
+    formula::Function
+    b
+    end

+`formula` can be one of the pre-named equation forms such as Wyckoff, Korf, etc.

-    Wyckoff=(x,b)->4.5+exp(b[1]+(b[2]/(x+1))
+    Wyckoff=(x,b)->4.5+exp(b[1]+(b[2]/(x+1)) #defined in HeightDub.jl

-    @HeightDub(Wyckoff,...)

-`coefficients` is a dictionary of species specific equation parameters in the form of
+`b` is a dictionary of species specific equation parameters in the form of

-    String: Array{Float64}
+    String: Array{Float64} #species specific coefficients stored as dictionary

-    Dict{String,Array{Float64}}(
+    coeffs =Dict{String,Array{Float64}}(
     "WP"=> [5.19988	-9.26718],
     "WL"=>[4.97407	-6.78347],
     "DF"=>[4.81519	-7.29306] )

+    HD = HeightDiameter(Wyckoff,coeffs)

-If a user wanted to change model parameters, they can redefine them as needed independent of model form
+If a user wanted to change model parameters, they can redefine them as needed independent of model form or change both equation form and associated parameters.

-`dataframe` is a DataFrame where the species and diameter for each tree record are stored

-`species` is the name of the column containing the species information in the DataFrame expressed as a symbol e.g. `:Species`

-and `diameter` is the name of the column in the DataFrame  containing the tree record diameter expressed as a symbol e.g. `:DBH`

-ForestBiometrics.jl uses Julia's [metaprogramming abilities](https://docs.julialang.org/en/release-0.6/manual/metaprogramming/) to build the function at runtime allowing a user to change both model form and parameters.

-There is also a helper function `UserHD()` that a user can use to define their own equation as a string.
-    UserDefHD("4.5+x^2^b[1]")
+Pre-defined equation forms available include:
+`#latex equations to be added`
+`#2 parameter equation forms, mainly from LMFOR package` Curtis,
+Michailoff,
+Meyer,
+Micment,
+Micment2,
+Naslund,
+Naslund2,
+Naslund3,
+Naslund4,
+Power,
+Wyckoff

+`3 parameter equations, mainly from LMFOR R package` Chapman,
+Gompertz,
+HossfeldIV,
+Korf,
+Logistic,
+Monserud,
+Prodan,
+Ratkowsky,
+Sibbesen,
+Weibull

+#functions

+`calculate_height(params::HeightDiameter,dbh,species)`

+This takes a HeightDiameter type and applies the function given a species and dbh.

 ## Calculating the volume of an individual tree